The North Central Texas Council of Governments (NCTCOG) houses the North Central Texas Clean School Bus Program.

 Promote implementation and enforcement of anti-idling policies for school buses and all other vehicles that operate within a school zone.

-For more information about cleaning up school buses in Texas, check out the short video below from the Environmental Defense Fund.
+For more information about cleaning up school buses in Texas, check out the short video above from the Environmental Defense Fund.